VladStoyanoff/WaveConverter/README.md

 ## Brain Waves

 Brain waves have frequency and amplitude.
-The frequency is how fast a wave repeats itself for 1 second (50 Hz would be 50 iterations per second), and amplitude is the highest voltage the wave reaches in either direction.
-So a wave with an amplitude of 1V, would mean that it also has an amplitude of -1V.
-This is not to be mistaken with Vpp (peak-to-peak Voltage) - this is the ampitlude in both directions.
+The frequency is the number of waves that pass a fixed point in unit time (50 Hz would be 50 waves per second), and amplitude is the  the maximum displacement or distance moved by a point on a vibrating body.
+So a wave with an amplitude of 1V, would mean that it also has an amplitude of -1V, because the amplitude is equal to one-half the length of the vibration path.
+This is not to be mistaken with Vpp (peak-to-peak Voltage) - this is the full length of the vibration path.
 In the aforementioned example, this would mean that the Vpp is 2V.
 This is necessary to bear in mind, because our wave generator (Open Scope MZ), generates waves based on the Vpp, rather than amplitude.

 ## Generated Waves